 The actress Spotlight profile page included headshots that were terribly lit and outdated.
 Instead of booking a session with a new photographer, she thought the selfie route would pay off.
 Sadly, it didn’t.

 When it comes to your headshot and casting photo, make sure you leave the Instagram account out.
 To get the best casting headshot to speak to a pro headshot photographer.

 Lighting for Spotlight Headshots

 I can’t stress enough the importance of using professional lighting for spotlight headshots if you are to achieve the best casting headshot.
-You can have a choice of outdoor headshots taken, natural light headshots, studio lit headshot photos and a mixture of ambient light and strobe lighting.
+You can have a choice of outdoor headshots taken, natural light headshots, studio-lit headshot photos and a mixture of ambient light and strobe lighting.
 I am one of a few photographers who can offer all of these options in one session, allowing you maximum choice and coverage for your casting opportunities.
-So, that means lighting for Spotlight headshots is very much an important part of the headshot session process.

 Getting Castings and Auditions

 The most important tool that will open doors to getting castings and auditions is your photograph.
 Your agent submits your Spotlight profile, which can include many images for the casting director.
 You need more than one photo, but not too many!